ds5110/faces/README.md

 <img src="figs/images/ads/13555.Still049.jpg_scatter_rotated.png" width=600>
 <img src="figs/images/ads/1072.Still005.jpg_splinelabel_rotated.png" width=600>

-Depending on the type of models we are training, this type of preprocessing may be useful.
+Depending on the input data and type of models we are training, this type of preprocessing may be useful.